 1.5 A boat may take a One-Turn Penalty when she may have broken a rule of Part 2 (when boats meet) of the RRS.
 This amends RRS Rule 44.1

-2. NOTICES TO COMPETITORS
+2. NOTICES OF RACE TO COMPETITORS

-Notices to Competitors will be posted on the GYC website and/or emailed to competitors.
+Notices of Race to Competitors will be posted on the club's Facebook and WhatsApp Groups and emailed to competitors.

 3. MINIMUM FLEET SIZE